 Polygraphs are highly controversial tools for measuring truth, especially in the civil commitment context.
 About 15 years ago, Dr. Stephen Fienberg chaired a committee charged by Congress to examine the polygraph's validity as a lie-detecting device.
 The team ultimately concluded that the polygraph could be useful in deterring and possibly detecting deception, but only when it came to specific kinds of information.

 While polygraphs are generally considered too unreliable to be admissible in court, they are still used in civil commitment programs across the US.

 Galen Baughman*, the only person in Virginia's history to beat a civil commitment jury trial, describes the use of the polygraph as totalitarian.
-"It's just like Brave New World, where the government is allowed to interfere in the intimate realms of a person's mind," he argued.
-Baughman was imprisoned for nine years for having sex with a 14-year-old boy when he was 19.
+"It's just like Brave New World, where the government is allowed to interfere in the intimate realms of a person's mind," he argues.
+Baughman served nine years in prison for having sex with a 14-year-old boy when he was 19.
 He is now a prominent speaker and writer on civil liberties issues faced by convicted sex offenders.

 While polygraphs are generally considered too unreliable to be admissible in court, they are still used in civil commitment programs across the US.
 According to the 2014 annual survey of sex offender civil commitment program, nine out of 15 participating states reported utilizing polygraphs to evaluate disclosure of sexual fantasies.

 Other states show residents sexual images or describe "deviant" scenarios, then use a device called a penile plethysmograph to track blood flow into the penis and measure arousal.
 (Although a handful of states civilly commit women, the vast majority of people detained under SVP statutes are men.)